varity-app/platform/README.md

 # Varity Scraping Infrastructure
 [![Build](https://github.com/VarityPlatform/varity-scraping/actions/workflows/main-workflow.yml/badge.svg)](https://github.com/VarityPlatform/varity-scraping/actions/workflows/main-workflow.yml)

+## Deployment
+Almost every part of deployment is automated with GitHub actions and [Terraform](https://terraform.io).
+See more information in the [tf](./tf/README.md) directory.

 ## Cutting a new release
+Docker images will be build automatically via git tags.
+To cut a new release and run the build scripts, you can use the following workflow:
 ```
 # Either on the master branch or in a feature branch run:
 git tag v<sem_ver>